EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 {:.no_toc}
 _____________________________________________________________

-**plbnds**{: style="color: blue"} is designed to generate data to make figures of energy bands along specified symmetry lines.
+**plbnds**{: style="color: blue"} is designed to generate data to make figures of energy bands along a specified symmetry lines.
 Questaal codes generate energy bands when the [**-\-band**](/docs/input/commandline/#band) command-line argument is invoked, in the (default) [symmetry line mode](/docs/input/data_format/#symmetry-line-mode).
 Usually the Questaal codes save bands in _bnds.ext_{: style="color: green"}.